 - You can create "sticky tags" that remain on the account/user even after the condition no longer applies.
 For example you can tag a user he/she first used a particular feature in your app, without removing it.
 To do that, simply do not add the "On Exit" trigger condition.

 You can create many different tags that are specific to your application.
-The below is a set of common tags provides in the Totango default Early warning system configuration.
+The below is a set of common tags provided in the Totango default Early warning system configuration.
 You can customize or recreate them from the definitions below.

 Tag: [new user]